Status-6 Oceanic Multipurpose System: Specifications

+It is 1.6–2 metres in diameter and 24 metres long.

 Body

 Most likely, the high-strength body of the device is made of titanium alloys.

 Powerplant

 The National Interest compiled several unclassified defense sources from General Electric experts about the similar 601B project and they predicted low weight and compact gas-cooled nuclear reactor in the drone.
 Russian submarine designers say that a low-power reactor is preferred for Poseidon because a smaller reactor is less noisy.

 Stealth technology

 The development includes also use of stealth technology, to elude acoustic tracking devices.
 Poseidon uses a silent running strategy like other submarines.
 Its main stealth feature is its very low speed before it reaches the target area.
 Its high-speed mode activates upon reaching a short finish range (2–3 kilometers), when the probability of detection of the drone is considerably higher.
 It could travel for weeks toward enemy port cities, reaching high-speed only in the final stage.